prismskylabs/pycounters/docs/source/moving_parts.rst

 Counters
 --------------------

-All the "smartness" of PyCounters is bundeled withing a set of Counters.
+All the "smartness" of PyCounters is bundled withing a set of Counters.
 Counters are in charge of intercepting and interpreting events reported by different parts of the program.
 As mentioned before, you can register a Counter when you want to analyze events with identical names.
 You do so by using the :py:func:`register_counter` function: ::